-1. A front setback is measured at a right angle (perpendicular) to the front lot line.

-- 2. A side (street) setback is measured at a right angle (perpendicular) to the side street lot line. - 3.
+- 1. A front setback is measured at a right angle (perpendicular) to the front lot line, except as otherwise required by clause 7. - 2.
+A side (street) setback is measured at a right angle (perpendicular) to the side street lot line, except as otherwise required by clause 7. - 3.
 A rear setback is measured at a right angle (perpendicular) to the rear lot line. - 4.
 Lot lines which are not front, side (street), or rear lot lines are considered side (interior) lot lines for the purpose of measuring setbacks.
 Side (interior) setbacks are measured at a right angle (perpendicular) to the side interior lot line. - 5.
-Setbacks must be drawn using an extension of a line perpendicular to the lot line until they intersect with another setback line. - 6.
-Where street right-of-way dedication occurs, setbacks are measured from the final lot line.
+Setbacks must be drawn using an extension of a line perpendicular to the lot line until they intersect with another setback line. - Where street right-of-way dedication occurs, setbacks are measured from the final lot line. - 7.
+Where a streetscape easement is provided in accordance with Sec.
+401-4.2.A.3, setbacks must be measured from the easement.